Our Research

 Our research efforts have focused on the Kodkod or güiña wildcat (Leopardus guigna), one of the most challenging native animals to study, because of its extraordinarily elusive and shy behavior.
 We are currently developing a non-invasive monitoring system to help us understand the long-term population dynamics of this threatened species.

-Our Initiatives
+Other Initiatives

 We reforest areas of high ecological value to create corridors for the native wildlife.